Teaching Reading Fluency in Structured Literacy

 • Prosody and comprehension are fostered by guided oral reading and meaning-focused coaching.

-By weaving fluency into daily instruction—not as an afterthought—teachers ensure students don’t just “sound good,” but truly understand what they read.
 For families seeking individualized support, a private reading tutor using Structured Literacy can make this approach accessible outside the classroom.

 Reading Fluency Instruction